skraftarcher/archerlabwebsite/content/People.md

 *Finella Campanino, former MSc Student*, is now at University of Florida pursuing her PhD in Benthic Community Ecology

-*Haley Crawford, former REU Student*, is continuing their undergraduate degree at USF
+*Haley Crawford, former REU Student*, recently finished their undergraduate degree at USF

 *Philina English, former Postdoctoral Researcher*, is now a Biologist with Fisheries and Oceans Canada